 The “bible” of project management, is useful for the student and professional, and a one-stop resource for project management knowledge.

 How to deal with projects that are underfunded, lack resources and schedule tightly.

 The Essential Drucker: In One Volume the Best of Sixty Years of Peter Drucker’s Essential Writings on Management by Peter F. Drucker (Collins Business Essentials, 2001)

 A collection of leadership writings from the famous management guru, who influenced such titans of industry as Jack Welch.

-The book that ignited the conversation on why women aren’t as well represented in position of corporate power is also a call to action to change the status quo, which the author notes would be a positive step for women, men and business.
+The book that ignited the conversation on why women aren’t as well represented in positions of corporate power is also a call to action to change the status quo, which the author notes would be a positive step for women, men and business.

 Leading Change by John P. Kotter (Harvard Business Review Press, 2012)

-The classic eight-step program to successful leadership and management in the business world without any of the clunky jargon and MBA-talk to clutter up your read.
+The classic eight-step program to successful leadership and management in the business world without any of the clunky jargon and MBA talk to clutter up your read.